7ossam7assan/optmization-project-4/frontend-nanodegree-mobile-portfolio-master/README.md

 # Website Performance Optimization portfolio:Udacity Project 4

 ## To achive better performace you need to
+* Use inline css

-1) Use inline css 2)Use inline bootstrap library.
+* Use inline bootstrap library.

 ## To achive Optimization to Pizza